-The application process uses a lottery system
+The IEC application process uses a lottery system

-The popularity of working holidays in Canada is such that is more demand than places available.
+The popularity of working holidays in Canada is such that is usually more demand than places available.
 For this reason, a lottery system is used for the application process.
 Candidates must create a ‘profile’ and wait in a pool of other hopefuls.

-One of the core requirements of the IEC program is to purchase insurance for the length of your intended working holiday in Canada.
+One of the core requirements of the IEC program is to purchase travel insurance for the length of your intended working holiday in Canada.
 This must cover repatriation and hospitalisation.
 You may receive a shortened work permit or be refused entry without adequate insurance.
 Pretty scary stuff!

 Program requirements aside, Canada isn’t really a place you want to travel without insurance anyway.
 Ambulance rides cost around $500 a pop, x-rays start at $600 and hospital stays average at over $5k a night….ouch!

-Networking is pretty useful for professional roles
+Networking is pretty useful for professional roles in Canada

 Use LinkedIn before you even arrive in Canada to find and connect with potential employers.
 Once on the ground, use sites like Meetup.com to find like-minded people within your profession and mingle.

 When applying for jobs, ALWAYS follow-up by email or phone.
 Canadians seem to appreciate the personal touch!

-Every province and territory is quite different
+Every province and territory in Canada is quite different

 This is most important to know if you plan to buy a vehicle in one province and then settle in another.
 An inspection would be needed as well as new registration and insurance in this situation.